 Protons from the Linear Accelerator (Linac) are sent via an underground beam tunnel to the BLIP, where they strike various metal targets to produce new radionuclides for medical diagnostics.
 The activated metal targets are transferred to the TPL in Building 801 for separation and shipment to various radiopharmaceutical research laboratories.
 During irradiation, the targets become hot and are cooled by a continuously recirculating water system.
 The cooling water also becomes activated during the process, producing secondary radionuclides.
 The most significant of these radionuclides are oxygen-15 (O-15, half-life: 122 seconds) and carbon-11 (C-11, half-life: 20.4 minutes).
-Both of these isotopes are released as gaseous, airborne emissions through the facility's 33-foot stack.
+Both isotopes are released as gaseous, airborne emissions through the facility's 33-foot stack.
 Emissions of these radionuclides are dependent on the current and energy of the proton beam used to manufacture the radioisotopes.

-In 2016, BLIP operated over a period of 30.4 weeks, during which 3,475 Ci of C-11 and 6,950 Ci of O-15 were released (see Table 4-1).
-Tritium produced from activation of the target cooling water was also released, but in a much smaller quantity, 4.46 E-1 Ci.
-Combined emissions of C-11 and O-15 were 10,425 Ci, 2.29 times higher than the combined emissions of 4,551 Ci in 2015.
-This increase is primarily due to operation at higher average current levels for short periods, and occasional increased water gaps for Thorium targets in 2016.
+In 2017, BLIP operated over a period of 26 weeks, during which 3,553 Ci of C-11 and 7,107 Ci of O-15 were released (see Table 4-1).
+Tritium produced from activation of the target cooling water was also released, but in a much smaller quantity, 1.34 E-2 Ci.
+Combined emissions of C-11 and O-15 were 10,660 Ci, about two percent higher than the combined emissions of 10,425 Ci in 2016.
+This increase is primarily due to operation at higher average current levels for short periods, and occasional increased water gaps for Thorium targets in 2017.
 The Thorium target irradiations are in support of future actinium-225 production programs.